Skip to main content

 • small forms or toggles

 Keep popups small and resilient.
-They are often opened and closed frequently, so avoid assuming long-lived in-memory UI state.
+Users open and close them frequently, so avoid assuming long-lived in-memory UI state.

 Options page

-Use an options page when the user needs to configure durable behavior:
+Use an options page when you need to configure durable behavior:

 • account or integration settings